harryN03/SOHO-Network-Configuration/README.md

 ![Network Topology](topology.PNG)
 *Ref 1.
 Small Office Network Topology Diagram*

+## Scenario / Requirements
+The company provided the following requirements for the branch network implementation:

+a.
+One router and one switch, both Cisco products

+b.
+Three departments: Admin/IT, Finance/HR, and Customer Service/Reception

+c.
+Each department must be on a separate VLAN

+d.
+Each department must have wireless network access for its users

+e.
+Host devices must obtain an IPv4 address automatically (via DHCP)

+f.
+Devices across all departments must be able to communicate with each other

+The ISP assigned a base network of **192.168.1.0**, which had to be subnetted to accommodate all three departments.

 ## Objective
 The goal of this lab was to design a simple, practical network for a small office where different departments need to be logically separated for security and organizational purposes, while still being able to route between them and reach external networks through a single router.